elastic/relevance-workbench/README.md

 ## Deploy Elasticsearch in Elastic Cloud

-Start by signing up for a [free Elastic Cloud trial](https://cloud.elastic.co/registration).
+If you don't have an Elastic Cloud account, you can start by signing up for a [free Elastic Cloud trial](https://cloud.elastic.co/registration).
 After creating an account, you’ll have an active subscription, and you’ll be prompted to create your first deployment.

 Follow the steps to Create a new deployment.
 For more details, refer to [Create a deployment](https://www.elastic.co/guide/en/cloud/current/ec-create-deployment.html) in the Elastic Cloud documentation.

+For that demo, you will need to have an Elasticsearch deployment with Enterprise Search enabled and a ML node with at least 4Gb of memory.

-Save the default admin password in a safe place.
+Once created don't forget to save the default admin password in a safe place

 ## Deploy Elastic Learned Sparse Encoder model